West Palm Beach Contempt & Enforcement Lawyer

 Criminal contempt is “any act which is calculated to embarrass, hinder, or obstruct the court in the administration of justice, or which is calculated to lessen its authority or its dignity.”
 In criminal contempt cases, the punishment is usually a fine, rather than imprisonment.

 There are two types of contempt, direct and indirect.
 Direct criminal contempt occurs when a party disobeys a court’s order in front of the judge.
 Indirect criminal contempt is reserved for when the refusal to comply occurs outside the courthouse.

 In each case, the judge is free to decide if a party should be held in contempt of court, based on that party’s actions.
 Additionally, civil contempt is a remedy that may be used by those who are owed child support or spousal support payments to get the money they deserve from non-paying ex-spouses.

 Are You Involved in a West Palm Beach Family Law Matter?

 If you are currently involved in a Florida family law matter, you should give me a call.
-I am a Palm Beach Gardens child custody attorney with both the experience and the dedication you need to feel comfortable knowing that your case is in good hands.
+I am a West Palm Beach child custody attorney with both the experience and the dedication you need to feel comfortable knowing that your case is in good hands.
 To speak to me about the facts of your case, and to learn more about Florida family law as it pertains to your case, click here or call 561-533-1221 today to schedule your free initial consultation.